nefelitav/coding-best-practices/README.md

 ---

-## Why This Repo?
+## About This Guide

 This repository is a **starter guide for junior engineers**.
-It's about all the small things that make a big difference:
+It's about all the small things that make a big difference.

-- Write clear, maintainable code
-- Avoid common bugs
-- Write simple, reliable tests
-- Keep code secure
+I created this repository to document the lessons I learned during my first few years as a software engineer, presented in a way that is easy to understand and immediately applicable.

 Clean coding practices can also help AI coding assistants like Copilot give better, more reliable suggestions, training both you and the AI to write accurate, maintainable, and secure code.

----
-## About This Guide

-I created this repository to document the lessons I learned during my first few years as a software engineer, presented in a way that is easy to understand and immediately applicable.

-This isn’t an exhaustive guide to software engineering.
-Instead, it focuses on core practices that consistently improve code quality and help junior developers grow faster and write better software.

 ---